Luan-GSM/cybernews/README.md

   cp settings.toml.example settings.toml
   ```

-modify the contents of .env as specified.
+modify the contents of settings.toml as specified.

 ## usage